arimger/Unity-Editor-Toolbox/Assets/Editor Toolbox/README.md

 Unity 2018.x or newer

 ## Instalation

-Copy and paste `Editor Toolbox` directory into your project (basically into `Asset` directory or somewhere deeper).
+- Copy and paste `Editor Toolbox` directory into your project (basically into `Asset` directory or somewhere deeper)
+- Find ToolboxEditorSettings file (predefined one is created as Editor Toolbox/EditorSettings.asset)
+	- Enable/disable Hierarchy overlay
+	- Enable/disable Project icons or/and assign own directories
+	- Enable/disable Toolbox drawers or/and assign custom drawers
+- Press "Apply" button

 ## Table Of Contents